 Ontario’s first European Community, Sainte-Marie among the Hurons was the headquarters for the French Jesuit Mission to the Huron-Wendat people.
 In 1639, the Jesuits, along with French lay workers, began construction of a palisaded community that included barracks, a church, workshops, residences, and a sheltered area for Indigenous visitors.
 This community was abandoned and burned down in 1649.

 After extensive archaeological and historical research, Sainte-Marie among the Hurons is now recreated on its original site, where the mission’s compelling story is brought to life with costumed historical interpreters and activities.
-Learn about the earliest Canadian pioneer life through self-guided visits, group tours, interactive education programs, and special events.
+Learn about the lifestyle of early Europeans in Canada through self-guided visits, group tours, interactive education programs, and special events.
 Complete your experience by exploring our interpretive museum and themed gift shop.